iamgaru/jwesecret/README.md

-# 🔐 jwesecret – Encrypted Secret Store with JWE + JWT in Go
+# 🔐 jwesecret – Encrypted Secret Store with JWE + JWT

 **jwesecret** is a lightweight Go server and CLI for storing and retrieving secrets (e.g., WiFi passwords, API keys) using **asymmetric encryption** via [JWE (JSON Web Encryption)](https://datatracker.ietf.org/doc/html/rfc7516).
 Secrets can optionally be wrapped in a signed **JWT**, allowing for identity-carrying, tamper-proof payloads.